jamesaduncan/osom.guide/src/services.md

 subtitle: OSOM services

 ---
-OSOM services and the network of interactions they form are, are one of the two key parts of OSOM, the other being the [executive](/executive).
+OSOM services and the network of interactions they form are one of the two key parts of OSOM, the other being the [executive](/executive).

-The service network does the heavy lifting for the organisation, and delivers against the user needs that the organisation attempts to address for third-parties, or the needs that arise through tackling those.
+The service network does the heavy lifting for the organisation, and delivers against the user needs that the organisation attempts to address for third parties or the needs that arise through tackling those.

-They're not end-to-end silos, or a transaction.
+They're not end-to-end silos or a transaction.
 They are discrete capabilities that can be assembled as components by other, increasingly higher-order capabilities, ultimately to present those customer journeys to users.

-Services are managed by service managers, and are periodically assessed by the executive - at minimum each time the service progresses to a new stage in its [lifecycle](/lifecycle/), but regularly once the service goes [live](/lifecycle/#live) also.
+Services are managed by service managers and are periodically assessed by the executive - at minimum each time the service progresses to a new stage in its [lifecycle](/lifecycle/), but regularly once the service goes [live](/lifecycle/#live) also.

 ## Service managers

 Services are individually managed by service managers.
-Ideally, the service manager would have the capability to deliver every element of their service - designing it, building or buying it, and then running it - however, in practice they must build and manage a team capable of doing all of those things.
+Ideally, the service manager would have the capability to deliver every element of their service - designing it, building or buying it, and then running it - however, in practice, they must build and manage a team capable of doing all of those things.

 Service managers: